 San Francisco Street FairsJune 26, 2019

-Warmer weather has arrived and there is no shortage of San Francisco Street Fairs occurring this summer.
+Warmer weather has arrived, and there is no shortage of San Francisco Street Fairs occurring this summer.
 While some SF events consistently gain national attention, there are plenty of smaller street fairs, free concerts, festivals, and much more taking place across SF.
 No matter your taste in music, food, or entertainment, there is likely a San Francisco Street Fair celebrating one of your favorite interests!
-Although some great celebrations have already passed, let’s take a peek at the upcoming 2019 San Francisco Street Fairs!
+Although some grand celebrations have already passed, let’s take a peek at the upcoming 2019 San Francisco Street Fairs!

 (Every Friday 5-10pm)

-Locals and tourists alike often gather here on weekends to enjoy the lovely weather, open grassy space, and array of entertainment options.
+Locals and tourists alike often gather here on weekends to enjoy the lovely weather, open grassy space, and an array of entertainment options.
 Now, you can enjoy your time at Fort Mason with over thirty food vendors, full bars, bands, and DJs to keep the party going!

 June 29 & 30 | July 27 & 28 | August 24 & 25 | September 28 & 29